 One of my great joys when designing things is when I discover that I can lift a restriction and make something both simpler and more powerful at the same time.
 This can happen at all levels, from something like changing a function signature to make it more generic, right up to unifying high level system components.
 The more generic something is, the more situations you can use it in, and the more value it can provide.

-But there comes a point where something can be too general—where it
+But there comes a point where something can be too general—

 goto statement.
 Edsger Dijkstra wrote about its dangers

 in 1968 in his letter The Go To Statement Considered Harmful, and Donald Knuth wrote

 in his 1974 paper Structured Programming with Go To Statements about how the

 majority of the dangers can be avoided by adding some restrictions to

 As we now all know, there are a handful of control structures that